mantrajsframework/mantrad/docs/33-mantra-API-reference.md

 async UpdateSchema( componentName, currentVersion, versionToUpdate, updateEntityFnc )
 ```

-Updates a new schema for component.
+Updates a new schema for a component.
 This method is complex and involves changes in DB.

-It should be called from an onUpdate() method of the [component definition](/docs/05-mantra-component-definition.md). onUpdate() is called by Mantra when running 'update' command and if it detects changes in "version" property of mantra.json file of the component.
+It should be called from an onUpdate() method of the [component definition](/docs/05-mantra-component-definition.md).

+onUpdate() is called by Mantra when running *update* command and if it detects changes in "version" property of mantra.json file of the component:

 ```bash
 $ mantrad update
 ```

-As with any othe important updatet in any software system, it is *Recommended* to make database backup before calling this method.
+As with any other important update in any software system, it is *recommended* to make database backups before calling this method, and, of course, test the update in development or pre-production environments first.

 Params:
 * componentName: <name of the component to update>